 If you’re thinking about becoming a baker, start by baking at home.
-Then, decide if you want to go to culinary school or would rather get on the job training.
-From there, you can specialize (if desired) and work your ways towards certifications and custom treats.
+Then, decide if you want to go to culinary school or would rather get on-the-job training.
+From there, you can specialize (if desired) and work your way toward certifications and custom treats.

 Do you want to become a baker?
 Are you a professional baker?
 How did you do it?
 Share in the comment section below!About Michelle